Suraj-jha7/placement_cell/README.md

 1. add students in placement cell.
 2. add interview to company.(student must be present in list before adding interview)
 3. Student will notified about its interview through email.
-4. change status i.e placed in a company or not (all interviews will removed if student's status will placed).
+4. change status i.e placed in a company or not (all interviews will removed if student's status will be placed).
 5. display of student's interviews.
 6. display of all student registered for interview in a company.
 7. Download all student details and all interviews in CSV format.